RESEARCH STARTER

 Overview

 The potential healing properties of humor have been recognized since ancient times.
 The Old Testament notes, “A merry heart doeth good like a medicine.”
-Throughout the centuries, court jesters have been hired by monarchs to relieve the stress of governmental duties.
+Throughout the centuries, court jesters were hired by monarchs to relieve the stress of governmental duties.
 As early as the thirteenth century, surgeons used humor to distract patients from pain.

 In modern times, a systematic approach appears to be developing, consisting of exposure to true mirthful laughter in a supportive environment, under the guidance of a qualified leader or therapist, and combined with attitudinal healing and conventional medicine.